Frontiers of Flight Museum

 be divided into teams and will receive a scenario and determine, from important to least important, survival items to take along to the rescue site

-30 -45 minutes for on campus class (may have 2 consecutive classes per school per day for total of $400.00); Museum program is 30 minute class with up to 60 minute tour of Museum.
+45 minutes for on campus class (may have 2 consecutive classes per school per day for total of $400.00)

 Teachers may request scenario to allow students to begin thought process.
-Limited to 24 students per 30-45 minute session.
-Classes done in conjuction with a Museum tour for museum attendees; 30 students per class, 2 consecutive classes per day for on campus program.
-Museum policy letter will be sent to teacher.
+Limited to 30 students per 30-45 minute session; maximum of 2 consecutive classes per day for on campus program.

 Scheduling / Booking